Rafnuss/GeoPressureTemplate/README.md

 `GeoPressureTemplate` aims to help researchers analyse their geolocator data with [`GeoPressureR`](https://raphaelnussbaumer.com/GeoPressureR/).
 It provides the backbone R code containing the folder structure and code to correctly label your data and produce basic trajectory figures.

-In essence, it contains the code from all the [GeoPressureR vignettes](https://raphaelnussbaumer.com/GeoPressureR/articles/) packaged in an `.R` file to make it easy for you to apply it to your own data.
+In essence, it contains the code from all the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) packaged in an `.R` file to make it easy for you to apply it to your own data.

 ## What do you need to use this template? :computer:

 - Geolocator data containing pressure, light and activity data.
-- Have read the [GeoPressureR vignettes](https://raphaelnussbaumer.com/GeoPressureR/articles/) (:warning: You should be familar with the **full process involved** before starting with your own project)
+- Have read the [GeoPressureManual](https://raphaelnussbaumer.com/GeoPressureManual) (:warning: You should be familar with the **full process involved** before starting with your own project)
 - Basic R experience (I'm using the [tidyverse](https://www.tidyverse.org/) syntax here).
 - A [Github account](https://github.com/signup).